umfhero/3rd-year-notes/Memory Analysis Introduction/Memory Analysis Introduction.md

 **Process Dump** captures the memory of a single running process.
 Helpful for reverse engineering or isolating malicious behaviour within a specific application.

-**PageFile and Swap Analysis** Systems offload some memory content to [disk when RAM is full](#virtual-memory).
+**PageFile or Swap Analysis** Systems offload some memory content to [disk when RAM is full](#virtual-memory).
 These can contain fragments of data that were once in RAM, offering additional context.

 In some cases, the systems hibernation file `hiberfil.sys` can also be parsed to extract RAM contents saved when the machine enters hibernation mode.
 [More info on that](https://diverto.github.io/2019/11/05/Extracting-Passwords-from-hiberfil-and-memdumps)